sunni426/Smart-News-Analyzer/README.md

     Step 2: run "python -m db_init" to initialize database Step 3: run "pytests"

-Sample File Entry
+### Sample File Entry

 <img width="349" alt="file_entry" src="https://user-images.githubusercontent.com/85393645/226230415-335cc4bd-d20a-45e4-a53f-8e98a7333f82.png">

-Sample Syntax Parser Entry
+### Sample Syntax Parser Entry

 <img width="714" alt="syntax_entry" src="https://user-images.githubusercontent.com/85393645/226230390-84455f0b-24c0-4bc0-abbc-6059e5f62f41.png">

 ## Phase 4: Multi-threading & Queues
-Objective: To implement a threading structure to support asynchronous multi-tasking of the PDF and NLP analysis via queues, async calls, and callbacks.
+### Objective: To implement a threading structure to support asynchronous multi-tasking of the PDF and NLP analysis via queues, async calls, and callbacks.

-Design:
+### Design:
 1) Implementing a general Thread class
 2) Building a queue to process PDF analysis and NLP analysis
 3) Building support in uploader, nlp, and news ingester modules (APIs) to multi-thread.

+### Ideas:
+    - implement request class: general class to take in requests (wih func and func arg) as arguments, create a thread (& keep up with thread id), which will run the actual func such as upload pdf. when it finishes, calls callback func
+    - implement running queue (perhaps in a class or as a global variable)
+    - callback functions with threads (callback, ex. can decrement threads_active) callback as means of communication between main & new threads. will send output etc back

+### Results:
 // results of multi-threading here //